dotnet/docs/docs/visual-basic/developing-apps/printing/how-to-print-a-form-by-using-the-printform-component.md

      The <xref:Microsoft.VisualBasic.PowerPacks.Printing.PrintForm> component is added to the component tray.

-2. In the **Properties** window, set the <xref:Microsoft.VisualBasic.PowerPacks.Printing.PrintForm.PrintAction%2A> property to <xref:System.Drawing.Printing.PrintAction>.
+2. In the **Properties** window, set the <xref:Microsoft.VisualBasic.PowerPacks.Printing.PrintForm.PrintAction%2A> property to <xref:System.Drawing.Printing.PrintAction.PrintToFile>.

 3. Optionally, select the <xref:Microsoft.VisualBasic.PowerPacks.Printing.PrintForm.PrintFileName%2A> property and type the full path and file name for the destination file.